Nationwide Pet Insurance Review (2026): Is It Worth It After the Cancellations?

 The Verdict: Who Nationwide Is (and Isn't) For

 Nationwide is a legitimately strong carrier that's a poor fit for a real slice of the people who search for it.
-There's no blanket "good" or "bad" here — the right call depends on which pet you have and, above all, which plan you'd actually buy.
+There's no blanket "good" or "bad" here — the right call depends on which pet you have and, above all, which product and sales channel are actually available to you.

 Nationwide makes sense if you:

-- want a large, financially stable insurer — its underwriters carry an AM Best "A" (Excellent) financial-strength rating, so the company standing behind your claim isn't going anywhere;
+• want a large, financially stable insurer — its underwriters are part of a group with an AM Best A (Excellent) financial-strength rating;

 Look harder elsewhere if you:

-- would be blindsided by a benefit-schedule plan that caps each payout at a fixed dollar amount no matter what your vet charges — one Nationwide plan works exactly this way, and we decode it next;
+• would be blindsided by a benefit-schedule plan that caps each payout at a fixed dollar amount no matter what your vet charges — Major Medical works this way;

-- need certainty your policy will renew at a predictable price, because the 2024–2025 cancellations shook a lot of long-time customers, and that trust question is a fair one to sit with.
+• need certainty your policy will renew at a predictable price, because the 2024–2025 non-renewals shook a lot of long-time customers.

-The rest of this review earns that verdict rather than asserting it: how each plan actually pays, what the cancellations did and didn't mean, and what a policy bought today gets you.
-The two sections that follow are where most Nationwide regret starts — read them before you decide.
+The rest of this review earns that verdict rather than asserting it: how each current product actually pays, what the cancellations did and didn't mean, and what a policy bought today gets you.
+Availability, age rules, and benefit choices vary by state, employer program, and issued form, so treat the declarations page — not a generic Nationwide label — as the controlling document.

 Nationwide's Plans, Decoded